flomesh-io/osm-edge-docs/content/en/docs/guides/integrations/dapr.md

       NAME         TYPE        CLUSTER-IP   EXTERNAL-IP   PORT(S)   AGE
       kubernetes   ClusterIP   10.0.0.1     <none>        443/TCP   1d
       ```
-   2. Add this IP to the MeshConfig so that outbound traffic to it is excluded from interception by OSM's sidecar
+   2. Add this IP to the MeshConfig so that outbound traffic to it is excluded from interception by osm-edge's sidecar
       ```console
       $ kubectl patch meshconfig osm-mesh-config -n osm-system -p '{"spec":{"traffic":{"outboundIPRangeExclusionList":["10.0.0.1/32"]}}}'  --type=merge meshconfig.config.openservicemesh.io/osm-mesh-config patched
       ```

-   It is necessary to exclude the Kubernetes API server IP in OSM because Dapr leverages Kubernetes secrets to access the redis state store in this demo.
+   It is necessary to exclude the Kubernetes API server IP in osm-edge because Dapr leverages Kubernetes secrets to access the redis state store in this demo.

    _Note: If you have hardcoded the password in the Dapr component file, you may skip this step._

-5. Globally exclude ports from being intercepted by OSM's sidecar:
+5. Globally exclude ports from being intercepted by osm-edge's sidecar:

    1. Get the ports of Dapr's placement server (`dapr-placement-server`):
       ```console